5 Breakthrough Psalms for Anxiety to bring Peace

-There was a time in my life that I was not a mother.
+There was a time in my life when I was not a mother.
 It was a simpler time.
 Wink-wink.
 There was not as much laundry.
 It didn’t matter if my husband and I ate whatever was in the fridge and watched movies for the next 4 hours.
 But what strikes me most is that there was not as much worry in my heart.
 My heart is so much more sensitive to pain and death.
 When my babies are running around in our safe little haven, it seems as if the world will never touch them.
 Yet other times thoughts invade my heart and my children become delicate and helpless, and my perceived ability to protect them is shaken.

 What does God say About Anxiety?